babayagaG/devops-challenge/Task 05/Readme.md

 ### Task 5
 There is an earthquake disaster happened in Japan.

-All the AWS datacentres located in Japan and all the applications went offline.
+All the AWS datacentres located in Japan went offline.
+Thus, `Cody` application was offline too.

 Please provide a High-Availability solution in order to future proof the application from being offline.